mwilsnd/SkyrimSE-SmoothCam/README.md

 SmoothCam is going to have issues with any other mod that tries to position the third-person camera (Other third-person mods, likely some lock-on mods, etc).

 The following mods are supported:
-* Improved Camera (Only with the reddit release build of Improved Camera beta 4) (Unsupported in AE)
+* Improved Camera (Only with the reddit release build of Improved Camera beta 4) (Latest AE version claims compatibility)
 * Immersive First Person View (Requires the optional file `IFPV Detector Plugin` on the download page)
-* Alternate Conversation Camera Plus (Pending an approved pull-request)
+* Alternate Conversation Camera (sort of)
 * Archery Gameplay Overhaul
 * True Directional Movement

 ## Runtime Requirements
 SmoothCam requires SKSE64 and [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444).
-If you wish to use the MCM esp, SkyUI is also required. **SmoothCam only officially supports Skyrim Special Edition runtimes 1.5.97 and 1.6.318(anniversary edition)**, other versions are not tested for full functionality and are unsupported.
+If you wish to use the MCM esp, SkyUI is also required. **SmoothCam only officially supports Skyrim Special Edition runtimes 1.5.97 and 1.6.x (anniversary edition, including 1.6.629)**, other versions are not tested for full functionality and are unsupported.

 ## Installing
 If using one of the pre-compiled releases, use a mod manager and follow the prompts to select the DLL and plugin types you want.
 If doing a manual install, install either the SSE or AE version of the DLL and the contents of the `ExtraData` folder to `Data/SKSE/Plugins`.
 Copy the pex script to `Data/Scripts` and copy either the esp or esl variant of the plugin into `Data`.